A Torah Mantel Filled With Heart: A Family’s Tribute of Love

 Designing WITH the Family, Not Just FOR Them

+With Malka’s extraordinary talent and this amazing family’s vision, we were set to create their dream Torah Mantel.
 We spoke often.
 We refined constantly.
 We discussed the boys’ personalities, their strengths, their smiles.
-Every single detail felt intentional.
+Every single detail was intentional.

 The Sweet Finale!